Educational Assistance Programs

 Tuition Reimbursement Program for Non-Yale Courses and Programs

 Your Spending Account (YSA) administers Yale's Tuition Reimbursement Program.
 If you choose to participate in the program, you will need to submit required documentation to YSA by specified deadlines.

-To review policies and procedures regarding Yale's Tuition Reimbursement Program, click here.
+To review policies and procedures regarding Yale's Tuition Reimbusement Program, effective January 1, 2014, click here.

 For a Reimbursement Form (YSA), click here.
 Specific instructions are provided on the form.